Getting Started¶

 $ ride compile bundles/test --fix-manifest

-The fixed manifest will then contain the bundle our test
+The fixed manifest will then contain the bundle our test bundle depends on.
+Now ride

 happily compile our test bundle again.